 On March 8th, 2017, Mr. Bethel was surprised during a district leadership meeting, where it was announced that he was a LifeChanger of the Year Grand Prize Finalist!
 He attended the National LifeChanger of the Year Awards Ceremony in Naples, FL on April 30th, where he received a $2,500 personal cash reward and a $2,500 donation to her school.

 Position: Assistant Dean of Educator Preparation

-School: Ohio State University
+School: The Ohio State University

-City: Columbus, OH
+City, State: Columbus, OH

 About Erica: Erica M. Brownstein, Ph.D is Assistant Dean of Educator Preparation at The Ohio State University and worked as an associate professor of science education at Capital University.
 Erica has a passion for accreditation and has experience at the discipline, program, and university level.
 Her service at a national level includes data projects with CAEP, AACTE Case Study, and the Teacher Education Data Project funded by the New Venture Fund, Overdeck Family Foundation, Michael & Susan Dell Foundation and Bill and Melinda Gates Foundation.
 In addition, she chairs the State University Education Deans in Ohio organization.
 She also leads a 27 institution collaborative research project to develop valid and reliable instruments for use by educator preparation providers (VARI-EPP).
 Erica has made presentations about accreditations to local, regional, national, and international audiences.
 Her research and publications are focused on accreditation and assessment.

 School: Red Mountain Elementary School

 City, State: Ivins, Utah